 There are hundreds of locations of the Episcopal Church across the nation.
-The assistance available at each site will vary, but the charity will try to help the vulnerable in the local community.
+The assistance available at each site will vary, but the charity will try to help the vulnerable in the local community with everything from housing to food, household supplies, clothes, and much more.
 The Relief and Development service from the church is where this assistance will originate from.

 Each site will have a completely different type of offering for members of the community.
 They also only support families faced with poverty in the immediate vicinity of that particular Episcopal Church.
 Much of what they offer will depend on the hard work of volunteers as well as donations from the community.
 Some examples of their services will be as follows.

 Food, hygiene items and clothing from Episcopal Church

 This will fall under the basic needs.
 This will be one of the more common programs from the charity as it is more common to be able to raise these types of goods from the community.

 Free food banks and soup kitchens will be available at many of the sites.
 The pantry will be for addressing a crisis, such as if a vulnerable family is about to go hungry then they may be given a few days worth of groceries.
 The other option, an Episcopal Church soup kitchen, is mostly for serving a hot meal to the homeless across the nation.

 If a family uses one of the food programs from the Episcopal Church charity, while they do this the charity will offer other support.
 In addition to supplemental food from the pantry, staff will also provide nutritional information.
 They will show people from the local community how to budget properly so they can by their own groceries on their own in the future.
 If needed, there are also many other free food pantries to try for assistance.

 Another service from the Episcopal Church volunteers is reviewing food stamp eligibility for that local state.
 The goal is to move the family beyond the need for emergency support.